Speech and language impairment: Selective mutism

 Selective mutism is a disorder that manifests as a child that does not speak in at least one social setting, despite being able to speak in other situations.
 Selective mutism is normally discovered when the child first starts school.
+Children may present with selective mutism due to many factors that include, anxiety, an underlying communication disorder, or past experiences.

 Behavioral treatment plans can be effective in bringing about the desired communication across settings.
 Stimulus fading involves a gradual desensitization, in which the individual is placed in a comfortable situation and the environment is gradually modified to increase the stress levels without creating a large change in stress level.
 Shaping relies on behavioral modification techniques, in which successive attempts to produce speech is reinforced.
 Self-modeling techniques may also be helpful; for example, self-modeling video tapes, in which the child watches a video of him/herself performing the desired action, can be useful.

 If additional confounding speech problems exist, an SLP may work with the student to identify what factors are complicating speech production and what factors might be increasing the mute behaviors.
 Additionally, he/she might work with the individual to become more comfortable with social situations, and with the qualities of their own voice.
 If voice training is required, they might offer this as well.